navroz-lamba/Prediciting-Airbnb-prices-in-LA/README.md

 # Airbnb prices in LA

-Predicts the nightly price of Airbnb in Los Angeles depending on the location, property type, number of bedrooms, etc.
+Predicts the nightly rates of Airbnb in Los Angeles depending on the location, property type, number of bedrooms, etc.

 Python | VSCode | Scikit-Learn | NLTK | Plotly Dash | Heroku